telotortium/dotfiles/.fzf/README-VIM.md

 " If installed using Homebrew
 Plug '/usr/local/opt/fzf'

-" If installed using git
+" If installed using Homebrew on Apple Silicon
+Plug '/opt/homebrew/opt/fzf'

+" If you have cloned fzf on ~/.fzf directory
 Plug '~/.fzf'
 ```